IN DEVELOPMENT

 ACCESS “THE PURPOSE OF WINTER” DECK

-An old school feature-film documentary, in the vein of THE THIN BLUE LINE and PARADISE LOST.
+An old school documentary, in the vein of THE THIN BLUE LINE and PARADISE LOST.

-A working-class family in South Carolina is falsely accused of raping and murdering multiple women over the course of two decades.
-When their young son became the next target, what factors converged to create this travesty, and what does that show us about the psychology of prejudice and dehumanization?
+A working class family in rural South Carolina is falsely accused of raping and murdering multiple women over the course of two decades.
+When their son became the next target, what factors converged to create this travesty, and who controlled the truth, narratives, and identities that made it happen?

-Please review the project deck here for more info.
-Comment and query are welcome.
-Please reach out to brad@indiegrants.org.
+Review the project deck here for more info.
+Request screener at brad@bradjayne.com.

 Read reporting on the story by journalist Isaac Bailey, a Race in Media professor at Davidson University and producer on the TIMOTHY project: